2020-DEV-014/TicTacToe/README.md

 Made as part of an interview process.

 #### Current status
-The game is initialized with an empty board.
-This part is tested.
+The game is displayed but not yet playable.

 #### Technology
 This project use the following technology:
 - Kotlin
+- ConstraintLayout
+- DataBinding
+- ViewModel
 - Junit testing

 #### Build this app